Do you want to know how to share posts on LinkedIn using PHP? In this article, I show you how to send a post on LinkedIn using LinkedIn API and PHP.

 }

-Like an access token, you should store this LinkedIn ID.
-We will require both the access token and LinkedIn ID in the next step.
+Like an access token, you should also store this LinkedIn ID.
+You will require both the access token and LinkedIn ID in the next step.

 Send Post on LinkedIn Using LinkedIn API and PHP

-Now our last step is to send a post on LinkedIn.
-The Share API documentation explains the request format needed.
+Now the last step is to send a post on LinkedIn.
+The Share API documentation explains the request format required to execute this operation.
 Taking a reference from it, our PHP code would be as follows:

 <?php